shaynemartin91/JimmyClient/README.md

 # JimmyClient
 A node client for placing an order at your nearest Jimmy Johns!

+# ⚠️ Deprecated ⚠️

+This project is archived and no longer maintained ererf

 ***DISCLAIMER***: This client was built by inspecting web traffic while ordering Jimmy John's online.
 This is not endorsed by Jimmy Johns nor is their API publicly documented - this means the client could potentially malfunction based on changes made to the Jimmy John's API.
 Please use carefully and be respectful of Jimmy John's site - don't issue large numbers of requests!

 # Installation